History of the Mulligan Tour: 27 Years of Southeast Michigan Golf League Excellence

 Eastern Division Expansion (2010)

-To better serve Oakland and Macomb county golfers, the Eastern Division launched in 2010.
-This three-division structure remains today, ensuring every Southeast Michigan golfer can find competitive tournaments close to home.
+This three-division structure remains today, ensuring every Southeast Michigan golfer from Belleville to Sterling Heights, Plymouth to Shelby Township finds competitive tournaments close to home.

 Team Competition Comes to Southeast Michigan Golf (2005-2010)

-Commissioner's Cup: Ryder Cup Style Competition
+Commissioner's Cup: Ryder Cup Style Competition Arrives

-Southeast Michigan golf league history took an exciting turn in 2005 with the first Commissioner’s Cup—the Mulligan Tour’s version of the Ryder Cup.
-Eight top money winners from the Central Division faced eight from the West at Lakes of Taylor Golf Club (Central won).
-The West rebounded in 2006 at Legacy Golf Club.
+The Mulligan Tour golf league history took an exciting turn in 2005 with the first Commissioner’s Cup—our version of the Ryder Cup.
+Eight top money winners from the Central Division faced eight from the West at Lakes of Taylor Golf Club in Wayne County.
+Central won the inaugural match.

 President's Cup (2010)

 This one-day, 27-hole event pits six Player Advisory Council members against six regular members.
-Nine matches across best ball, alternate shot, and scramble formats showcase Southeast Michigan’s best golfers.
-Team Management won 5½ to 3½ in the inaugural tournament.
+Nine matches across best ball, alternate shot, and scramble formats showcase Southeast Michigan’s best golfers in the President’s Cup.

 Division Bell Championship (2010)